Roseburg Shamrocks: History

 On June 4, 1904, a game between Albany and Roseburg teams required the teams to travel to the Vaughn Street baseball field in Portland in order to play their doubleheader, due to a facility issue.

 On July 6, 1904, the Roseburg Shamrocks disbanded, with the Eugene Blues folding on the same day.
 While travel costs and low support were cited as a reason for folding, team turmoil may have also played a role.
 In addition to funding issues, it was reported that on July 5, 1904, during their last game, Roseburg Shamrock players had an argument with manager Turkey Morrow.
 Morrow immediately quit his position and departed for Roseburg without the team.
 The local Roseburg The Plaindealer, published a letter to the editor saying, "nothing kills [a] sport quicker than empty benches."
 The loss of the two teams caused the Oregon State League to permanently disband on the same day.

-The Roseburg Shamrocks were in 4th place when the franchise and league folded.
+The Roseburg Shamrocks were in fourth place when the franchise and league folded.
 Roseburg ended the Oregon State League season with a record of 15–25, playing the abbreviated season under manager Turkey Morrow.
-Roseburg finished 12.0 games behind the 1st place Salem Raglans.
+Roseburg finished 12.0 games behind the first place Salem Raglans.
 In the complete final standings, Roseburg followed the Salem (27–13), the Eugene Blues (22–19) and Albany Rollers (17–24).

+The Oregon State League never reformed.
 Roseburg, Oregon has not hosted another minor league team.